 \subsection{Color-octet states}

-A key property of NRQCD is that a quarkonium can also be produced through color-octet (CO) Fock states.
-The CO LDMEs have to be extracted from fitting the experimental data with the NRQCD calculations.
-Different fitting strategies result in different values of LDMEs; some of the recent CO LDMEs fitting results for the $J/\psi$ production are listed in Table \ref{tab:LDMEs}.
-In our computation, a combined fit of CDF and CMS $J/\psi$ production data for the CO LDMEs \cite{Bodwin:2014gia} is employed.
+A key property of NRQCD is that a quarkonium can also be produced through color-octet Fock states.
+The color-octet long-distance matrix elements (LDMEs) have to be extracted from fitting the experimental data with the NRQCD calculations.
+Different fitting strategies result in different values of LDMEs; some of the recent color-octet LDMEs fitting results for the $J/\psi$ production are listed in Table \ref{tab:LDMEs}.
+In our computation, a combined fit of CDF and CMS $J/\psi$ production data for the color-octet LDMEs \cite{Bodwin:2014gia} is employed.
 One reason for choosing this extraction is due to the fact that it relies on high $p_T$ hadronic data.
 Since the possible factorization issues at small $p_T$ are not present for the Higgs decay, we feel that the extraction in Ref.~\cite{Bodwin:2014gia} is closest to our current interest, and will thus use these as our canonical value for the LDMEs.
-We also note another merit that the CO LDMEs in Ref.~\cite{Bodwin:2014gia} is independent of the value of the wave function at origin.
+We also note another merit that the color-octet LDMEs in Ref.~\cite{Bodwin:2014gia} is independent of the value of the wave function at origin.

 Based on the heavy quark spin symmetry (HQSS), there exist the following relations

 that allow us to relate all the needed LDMEs to those in Table \ref{tab:LDMEs}.